-Before getting started with tutorial, we should also mention that for augmented reality models creation we’ve applied a ‘marker based’ approach for AR apps, and target images from our database.
+Before getting started with the tutorial, we should also mention that for augmented reality models creation we’ve applied a ‘marker based’ approach for AR apps, and target images from our database.

-Starting with Vuforia SDK
+Starting with Vuforia and Unity

 To use Vuforia SDK we go to Vuforia Developer Portal and create the account.
 Then log in and go to Develop page where we have to create a special license key and a database for object recognition.